richmahn/en_tn/1co/front/intro.md

 #### What was the problem with meat sacrificed to idols? ####

 Many animals were slaughtered and sacrificed to the gods in Corinth.
-Priests and worshipers kepts some of the meat.
+Priests and worshipers kept some of the meat.
 And, much of the meat was sold in markets.
 Many Christians disagreed with each other over whether it was right for them to eat this meat, because it had been dedicated to a false god.
 Paul writes about this problem in 1 Corinthians.

 ## Part 3: Important Translation Issues ##